 The main consideration when using DGT devices is to prevent contamination of the sample.
 Clean handling procedures should be adopted during deployment and recovery of the DGT devices and all subsequent handling during the sample treatment step.
+Do not touch or contact the while filter membrane at the face of the device.
 In general, the highest quality reagents should be used and all equipment and laboratory apparatus cleaned appropriately.